 Cookie Policy

-This Cookies Policy relates to the use of cookies on any websites owned and/or operated The Brighton Centre.
+This Cookies Policy relates to the use of cookies on any websites owned and/or operated the Brighton Centre.
 By continuing to use this website you are accepting and consenting to our use of cookies in line with your browser cookie settings.
 You may, at any time, disable our cookies using your browser.

 Who we are

-We are The Brighton Centre ("we", "us" or "our"), of Kings Road, Brighton, BN1 2GR and are owned and operated by Brighton & Hove City Council, of Hove Town Hall, Norton Road, Hove, BN3 3BQ.
+We are the Brighton Centre ("we", "us" or "our"), of Kings Road, Brighton, BN1 2GR and are owned and operated by Brighton & Hove City Council, of Hove Town Hall, Norton Road, Hove, BN3 3BQ.

 When we provide online services, we want to make them easy, useful and reliable.
 This sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
 These include small files known as “cookies”.
 They cannot be used to identify you personally.